SkylineCommunications/dataminer-docs/connector-help/connector_help/Verizon_WM_Collectors.md

 # Verizon WM Collectors

-This is strictly a system driver.
+This is strictly a system connector.
 Its function is to perform different actions in the workflow that allows the different **Verizon Collector** connectors to communicate with the **Profile Manager** app.

 ## About